DoTheEvo/Traefik-simplest-step-by-step/README.md

   `DNS` - servers on the internet, translate domain names in to ip addresse</br>

   Traefik uses ACME to ask LE for a certificate for a specific domain, like `whateverblablabla.org`.
-  LE answers with some random generated text that traefik puts as a new DNS txt record.
+  LE answers with some random generated text that traefik puts as a new DNS TXT record.
   LE then checks `whateverblablabla.org` DNS records to see if the text is there.

-  If it's there then this proves that whoever asked for the certificate controls the domain, since it showed control over DNS.
+  If it's there then this proves that whoever asked for the certificate controls the domain.
   Certificate is given and is valid for 3 months.
 Traefik will automaticly try to renew when less than 30 days is remaining.

   Benefit over httpChallenge is ability to have wildcard certificates.
-  These are certificates that validate for example all subdomains `*.whateverblablabla.org`</br>
+  These are certificates that validate all subdomains `*.whateverblablabla.org`</br>
   Also no ports are needed to be open.

-  But traefik needs to be able to make changes to DNS records, for this there needs to be support on the DNS control provider site.
+  But traefik needs to be able to make these automated changes to DNS records, so there needs to be support for this from whoever manages sites DNS.
+  Thats why going with cloudflare.

   Now how to actually get it done.

-- **type A DNS records for all planned subdomains**
+- **add type A DNS records for all planned subdomains**

   [whoami, nginx, \*] are used example subdomains, each one should have A-record pointing at traefik IP